Philips

 Brush Drive Failure

-Brush roll in floor nozzle does not spin, but suction is present
+The brush roll in the floor nozzle does not spin, but suction is present.

 Advertisements